wildlyinaccurate/wildlyinaccurate.github.io/_posts/2016-07-22-redefining-the-bcc-news-core-experience.md

 You can find the (minified) code [on GitHub](https://github.com/wildlyinaccurate/lightweight-progressive-news), and view the live prototype at [https://wildlyinaccurate.com/lightweight-progressive-news/](https://wildlyinaccurate.com/lightweight-progressive-news/).

-As well as creating a truly lightweight core experience, I also wanted to think about how we can put the users back in control of their experience.
-We can give users a core experience when we think they need it -for example by detecting screen width or connection speed- and also them give them the controls to progressively enhance the page themselves.
+As well as creating a truly lightweight core experience, I also wanted to think about how we can put people back in control of their own web experience.
+We can give people a core experience when we think they need it -for example by detecting screen width or connection speed- and also them give them the controls to progressively enhance the page themselves.

 I've started to explore these ideas by implementing two controls:

  * A button which (lazily) loads the remaining images on the page.
 This requires basic JavaScript support, so can be used by most users.
- * Buttons to prefetch the content for the top 7, and the remaining articles on the page.
+ * Buttons to prefetch article content.
 This requires a browser with Service Worker support.

-## Where to from here?
+I think there's certainly more to explore in this area, especially around minimising the amount of interaction required to receive the optimal or desired experience.

+## Why isn't the core experience already like this?

-I presented this prototype to most of the BBC News technical teams.
-The response from many people was "why isn't our core experience already like that?" and "how did our core experience become so big?".
-Those are the right questions, and answering them might help to prevent this from happening to you.
+When I presented this prototype to the BBC News technical teams, the responses were mostly along the lines of _"why isn't the core experience already like that?"_.
+I may be trivialising it slightly, but I think that the answer to that question is pretty simple: feature creep, and a lack of monitoring.

-As I mentioned earlier, the BBC News core experience used to be fast and lightweight.
-Over the last 4 years, various BBC teams have insisted that their products be placed in the BBC News core experience.
+I cannot stress enough how important monitoring is for performance.
+The BBC's lack of performance monitoring is probably one of the biggest reasons behind the deteriation of the BBC News core experience.
+Good monitoring enables realistic performance budgets, which in turn enables automated warnings when performance budgets are broken.

+Today the BBC uses [SpeedCurve](https://speedcurve.com/) to run over 22,000 performance tests each month.
+These tests notify us when we approach our performance budgets, and allow us to address problems before they become a serious concern.

+Feature creep is a harder problem to address.
+At the BBC, it has mostly come in the form of the "white BBC bar" at the top of every page.
+This is an area of the page which used to have a very good core experience, but over the last few years it has expanded to include features from internal products around the BBC.
 These include:

 #### BBC ID

-Allows you to sign in and do things like post comments and receive notifications.
-This adds about 8 external scripts to the page, and an external stylesheet.
+The ID service allows you to sign in so that you can do things like post comments and receive notifications.
+It adds 13 HTTP requests to the page -8 of which are scripts- totalling 25KB.

+{% responsive_image path: assets/bbc-id.png alt: "The BBC ID button" %}

 #### Notifications

-Opens a large popover asking you to register to be notified when your favourite BBC content is updated.
+The notifications service is the little bell icon at the top.
+When you're signed in, it will notify you when your favourite TV shows and radio programmes are updated.
+Notifications adds 7 HTTP requests to the page, with a weight of 37KB.
+2 of these requests are scripts, and 4 are individual SVG icons.

+Clicking the icon results in another 2 requests being made, including a 47KB webfont.

+{% responsive_image path: assets/bbc-notifications.png alt: "The BBC Notifications popover" %}

 #### Search

+Search is the simple text input at the top-right of the page.
+Only, it's not simple.
+When you start to type into the input, you're presented with a lookahead-esque search interface.
+The BBC Search interface adds 4 HTTP requests to the page, totalling 14KB.

+Beginning to type into the search input triggers `app.min.js` to be loaded in the page, weighing in at a hefty 86KB -- or 320KB without compression!
+Furthermore, two HTTP requests at 4KB each are made on the (debounced) `onchange` event.
+Simply typing the word _"bears"_ resulted in my browser making 10 additional requests totalling 43KB.

+{% responsive_image path: assets/bbc-search.png alt: "The BBC Search interface" %}

+Not a single one of these products provides a core experience.
+And, unfortunately for the BBC News development teams, including these products in the page is not optional.

+Every website will have its own unique set of challenges around feature creep.
+My advice is to have good monitoring, and take your performance bugdets seriously.
+In short:

+ * **Don't** increase the budget to accommodate new features.
+ * **Do** compromise by removing or optimising old features.

+## Where to from here?

+I want the BBC to start taking the core experience seriously again.
+Prototyes like this will help to remind people just how fast and light a page can be when you focus on the content.

+BBC World Service is expanding to reach a wider audience by 2020, and most of the users in that audience will come from developing countries.
+This is a fantastic opportunity to reinvent the BBC's web experience and tailor it for the users we _have_ (people using underpowered phones on mobile connections), rather than the users we _want_ (people using Macbooks on cable connections).

+With HTTPS Everywhere being [rolled out across the BBC](http://www.bbc.co.uk/blogs/internet/entries/f6f50d1f-a879-4999-bc6d-6634a71e2e60) later this year, the ability to use Service Workers on BBC websites is finally a reality.
+This opens up another set of opportunities around progressive enhancement and performance.